Events

 Please note this event is for Members only

-We are pleased to announce the next STEM working group meeting in our series on activities with different age groups.
-This session will focus on working with secondary schools and students (KS3&4).
+This was our most recent STEM working group meeting in our series on activities with different age groups.
+This session focussed on working with secondary schools and students (KS3&4).

-Dr Carl Harrington, University of East Anglia will talk about the UEA STEM school offer.
-The talk will focus on the integrated approach UEA takes to working with schools and young people across year groups.
-Carl will discuss how different groups are involved in this work, including pupils, parents, teachers, role models, PhD students and academics.
-He will also talk about how UEA assesses activity impact.
+Dr Carl Harrington, University of East Anglia talked about the UEA STEM school offer.
+The talk focussed on the integrated approach UEA takes to working with schools and young people across year groups.
+Carl discusssed how different groups are involved in this work, including pupils, parents, teachers, role models, PhD students and academics.
+He also talked about how UEA assesses activity impact.

 Speaker Biographies